samsonos/symfony_async_table/AsyncTableBundle/readme.md

-For start using the bundle:
+#For start using the bundle:

-    1. Add config file config.yml
+##1.
+Add config file config.yml

 ```
 async_table:
 views: ~
 ```

-    2. Create query and pass it to create table service
+##2.
+Create query and pass it to create table service

 ```
 $query = $em->getRepository('...')->getQuery($request->query->get('filter'));